dhh1128/codecraft.co/six-learning-tips-for-tech-folks.md

 <p style="padding-left:30px;text-align:center;"><strong><span style="color:#000080;">Action Item</span></strong></p>
 <p style="padding-left:30px;"><em><span style="color:#000080;">Pick an item or two from the suggestions above--or find some ideas of your own, that work for you--and start today to turn them into habits.
 Slow and steady is better than inconsistent bursts...</span></em></p>
 <p style="padding-left:30px;"><span style="color:#000080;"><em>Extra credit: Tell others about the goals you set.
 This commits you, and might stimulate some worthwhile conversations.
 Or add a comment here, sharing other ideas you have.
 (Remember the value of teaching... :-)</em></span></p>

----

-dougbert (2012-10-30 11:11:04)

-geez, you have some great thoughts

----

-Daniel (2012-10-30 12:12:06)

-Just a few days ago, I heard you talking about an antipattern, and I decided that I needed to get more conversant with the antipattern catalog.
-I've studied the gang of four design pattern book, and various related topics, for years, but I've only noted the antipattern stuff as a casual passer-by.
-So I setup an event in google calendar that bugs me once a week to spend a few minutes studying an antipattern.
-So I get my good ideas from smart people like you. :-)